cristian-guerrero/legion-go-tricks/README.md

 for non-technical users:

 run `xdg-open /etc/environment` in terminal, it will open up the file in a text editor.
 Add `STEAM_FORCE_DESKTOPUI_SCALING=2` to the end of the file, and save.
 You will be prompted for your password, save and then reboot.

+Note that if you edit the `/etc/environment` file, it will change the scaling of the on screen keyboard in desktop mode.

 ---